ErikStoupignan/WebPack-Jest-linters/README.md

 ### Install

 To install linters please open the ***.github/workflows*** then get into ***linters.yml*** and check the instructions and commands.
+To install the libraries, please use the cmd:
+> npm install

 ### Usage